 Volunteers will be given a crew t-shirt, specific and clear duties, a volunteer captain, water, and a free beverage of your choice to be consumed post duties.
 Please read through each duty and select which ones work best for you.
 Keep in mind changing duties leading up to the event can be a challenge for our staff so please be sure to select those that fit your schedule.
+Minimum age to volunteer is 16.

 RACE KIT PICK-UP CREW